-When you hire our law firm to represent you in your pursuit of compensation, we will thoroughly research all the ways in which you have suffered a loss as a result of your injury.
+When you hire our medical devices law firm to represent you in your pursuit of compensation, we will thoroughly research all the ways in which you have suffered blood clots.
 Depending on what our research uncovers, you could be eligible to recover any or all of the following types of damages:

 - Past and future medical expenses

 - Past and future pain and suffering that results from your injuries (both physical and mental)